cochlearai/csp-example-doc/gcp/test_performance/README.md

 ## Test result

-The test was done using the k6 tool, and we checked the maximum number of requests the system can handle without any issues.
+The test used the k6 tool to measure the maximum requests the minimum-spec system can handle without issues.

 ### 10 seconds file